NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> cfdm.RTOL()
    2.220446049250313e-16

-Attributes that do not constitute part of the CF data model are, by default, not checked on any construct.
-These include, but are not limited to, netCDF variable and netCDF dimension names.
+NetCDF elements, such as netCDF variable and dimension names, do not constitute part of the CF data model and so are not checked on any construct.

 The `~Field.equals` function has optional parameters for relaxing the criteria for considering two fields to be equal:

-* Named properties may be omitted from the comparison.
+* named properties may be omitted from the comparison,

-* The fill value may be omitted.
-TODO
+* the missing data value may be ignored,

-* The data type of arrays may be ignored (i.e. arrays with different data types but equal elements will be accepted as being the same)
+* the data type of arrays may be ignored (i.e. arrays with different data types but equal elements will be accepted as being the same), and

-* The tolerances on absolute and relative differences for numerical comparisons may be temporarily changed, without changing the default settings.
+* the tolerances on absolute and relative differences for numerical comparisons may be temporarily changed, without changing the default settings.

-* Attributes that are not part of the CF data model may be considered.

 .. _netcdf_interface: